Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 On what grounds may a registration application be refused?

-A vessel may be denied registration in the public register if it does not comply with the relevant legal requirements.
+A vessel may be denied registration in the public register if it does not comply with the legal requirements for registering a vessel.

 Are there any particular advantages of flying your jurisdiction’s flag?

-The Netherlands has an excellent infrastructure for shipping activities, including specialised shipping banks.
-Further, the Dutch legal system and attractive tax regime make the country a conducive environment for shipowners to register their ships.
+The Netherlands has an excellent infrastructure for shipping activities.
+The country has specialised shipping banks and the legal system and the attractive tax regime make the country a good environment for shipowners to register their ships.

 Click here to view the full article.